-Medicare is the principal source of health insurance coverage for 50 million Americans, including over 8 million disabled workers who have been receiving Social Security benefits for two years or longer.
-For over 47 years, since the program's inception in 1965, America’s seniors have been able to count on receiving Medicare when they reach age 65.
+Medicare is the principal source of health insurance coverage for over 50 million Americans, including over 8 million disabled workers who have been receiving Social Security benefits for two years or longer.
+For over 48 years, since the program's inception in 1965, America’s seniors have been able to count on receiving Medicare when they reach age 65.
 But now, some in Washington who are looking for ways to reduce federal spending want to make seniors wait for up to two additional years - to age 67 - in order to qualify for Medicare.

 Raising the age of eligibility for Medicare from 65 to 67 is a benefit cut.
 It is being advanced solely for budgetary considerations – to reduce the rate of growth in Medicare spending – with little regard for the harmful consequences for Medicare beneficiaries who have paid into the program during their working lives and count on receiving Medicare.